Andrés Torres Queiruga

 Andrés Torres Queiruga (born 1940 in Aguiño, Ribeira, Galicia) is a Galician theologian, writer and translator.

-Biography
+He is known for some of heterodox beliefs, including the denial in the physical resurrection of Jesus.

 He studied in Santiago de Compostela and Comillas Pontifical University.
 He is a doctor in Theology and Philosophy.

-He lectures Theology at the Instituto Teolóxico compostelá and philosophy of religion at the University of Santiago de Compostela.
+Queiruga lectures Theology at the Instituto Teolóxico compostelá and philosophy of religion at the University of Santiago de Compostela.
 A member of the Real Academia Galega and the Consello da Cultura Galega, he was a founder of the magazine Encrucillada: Revista Galega de Pensamento Cristián, nowadays he is director of the Asociación Encrucillada.
 He is a staff member of the magazines Iglesia Viva, Sal Terrae, Revista Portuguesa de Filosofía and Concilium.

+Thought

+Torres Queiruga takes from Kant the idea of the imaginative mediation of religious faith : faith imagines and idealises contents that have not historically occurred.

+In his book The Resurrection without the Risen One, with Rudolph Bultmann and Hegel's Lectures on the Philosophy of Religion, denies that the Resurrection of Jesus is a miracle and a historically occurring fact:

 Works

 Some of his most important works are: